 Make the Filling

-Preheat a large (12 inch) skillet or saute pan.
+Preheat a large (12 inch) skillet or saute pan over medium heat.
 Add 2 teaspoon Olive Oil and the carrots and celery.
 Stir to coat in oil and then spread out into an even layer, cooking for about 4-5 minutes.
 Add the scallions, garlic, beef, and broken up chorizo.
 Mix everything and cook the beef until it is all browned or cooked through (no longer pink).

 While the beef is cooking, make the cornstarch slurry by mixing 2 tablespoon of cornstarch with ¼ cup cold water.